Direction & Decisions

 How do you live a life that you design, versus assuming the priorities or goals set by others?

-When you develop awareness of your life, explore what your priorities are and use them as a filter to allow or exclude decisions, actions and people - only then do you really begin to live your life on your own terms.
+When you develop awareness of your life, explore what your priorities are and use them as a filter to allow or exclude decisions, actions and people - only then do you really begin to live your values.
+Living your life on your terms.

 Over 6 weeks, I’ll help you build your Holistic Life Context one module at a time.
 With a hour long one-on-one call per week, we review each module, ensuring that you understand each layer.
 This builds the filter that will help you navigate any decision, based on your desired quality of life and state of being.